mwithe/grocer-easy/README.md

 The application was deployed to AWS through a Docker container.
 The application had a page counter that was stored and incrimented through an AWS S3 Bucket.

-**Unfortunately, the application is no longer functioning without refactoring due to a loss of AWS credentials.**
+**Unfortunately, the application is no longer functioning without refactoring due to AWS credentials no longer available.**

 ### Original Instructions
 1. Connect to an AWS ec2 instance